FRABench and UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization: Experiments

-We use the unseen TAs in FRA-OOD and FRA-OOD-H to evaluate GenEval’s generalization to aspects.
-To support the validity of aspect generalization evaluation, we provide ROUGE\_L~\cite{wang2022self} tests on unseen aspects in Appendix~\ref{Appendix_B_Aspect Diversity Analysis}.
-The results are shown in the black sectors of Figure~\ref{fig:out_domain_results}, and in Table~\ref{tab:out-of-domain}.
-In terms of overall coverage, GenEval outperforms both Themis and LLaVA-Critic, the state-of-the-art evaluators in their respective domains.
-It continues to demonstrate strong overall performance on the NLG, IU, and ITIG, with high consistency with both GPT-4o and human annotations, achieving overall average accuracies of 80.3\% and 78.9\%, respectively.
-For aspect-level comparison, as shown in Figure~\ref{fig:table_sample}a, GenEval outperforms GPT-4o on unseen aspects such as suitability and explainability under NLG and IU in FRA-OOD-H. Additionally, for UAs generalization evaluation, since GenEval has already transferred relevant UAs from other tasks, it performs well on FRAUAs-OOD.
-Experimental results are provided in Appendix~\ref{Appendix_D_1}.
-These results demonstrate that even without exposure to these unseen aspects during training, GenEval remains effective in assessment.
-This is largely due to the inherently interrelated nature of aspects, which enables the transfer of similar semantics and evaluation standards across tasks and modalities.
+\textbf{Aspects Generalization Evaluation.} We use the unseen aspects of unseen tasks in FRA-OOD and FRA-OOD-H to evaluate UFEval’s generalization to aspects.
+To support the validity of aspect generalization evaluation, we provide ROUGE\_L~\citep{wang2022self} tests on unseen aspects in Appendix~\ref{Appendix_B_Aspect Diversity Analysis}.
+The results are shown in the black sectors of Figure~\ref{fig:out_domain_results}.
+In terms of overall coverage, UFEval outperforms both Themis and LLaVA-Critic, the state-of-the-art evaluators in their respective domains.
+In the right column of Table~\ref{tab:out-of-domain}, UFEval continues to demonstrate strong performance on the NLG, IU, IG and ITIG, with high consistency with both GPT-4o and human annotators, achieving overall accuracies of 86.2\% and 83.2\%, respectively.
+These results show that even without exposure to unseen aspects during training, UFEval remains effective in evaluation.
+This is largely due to the naturally related nature of aspects, which enables the transfer of similar meanings and standards.